Non-universality of halo profiles and implications for dark matter experiments: Effects of profile scatter on dark matter annihilation

 where $M_\chi$ is the mass of the dark matter particle, and $ \langle \sigma v \rangle$ is the thermal average of the annihilation cross section.
 Particle physics enters through the mass of the dark matter particle, and through its total annihilation cross section.
 As an example, in order to demonstrate the effects of density distributions on the annihilation flux, we consider a dark matter particle with mass $M_\chi = 400 {\rm GeV}$, with a total annihilation rate to $b \bar{b}$ quarks given by $\langle \sigma v \rangle = 10^{-26} {\rm cm^3/s}$.
 We assume these values throughout the rest of this manuscript, and note that in general, the assumed dark matter particle properties affect the normalization of the results presented, and not the shape of the distributions.

 The ``dark luminosity'' of a halo is determined by the distribution of its mass (see Eq.~\ref{eq:luminosity}).
-We assume that the {\em mean} distribution of dark matter in halos is described by the Einasto profile, from Eq.\ref{eqnein}--\ref{eq:normalization}, with $\alpha = 0.1645$ as given in \cite{gaoconcs} (and we ignore any mass and redshift dependence of $\alpha$).
+We assume that the {\em mean} distribution of dark matter in halos is described by the Einasto profile, from Eq.\ref{eqnein}--\ref{eq:normalization}.
 For the remainder of this section, we focus on the dark luminosity of the smooth component in a halo and thus we ignore the presence of substructure and any associated ``boost'' that may contribute to the annihilation luminosity as defined in Eq.~\ref{eq:luminosity}.